mkgreen/milogreen.github.io/README.md

 [![Mobile](https://user-images.githubusercontent.com/105948938/210698301-3cab65b9-c084-47a4-915f-a092d8377d9e.jpeg)](https://github.com/mkgreen/Fraud-Detection-DT-Ensemble/blob/main/Bagging_and_Boosting_Esemble_Project.ipynb)

-**Skills used:** Python, Pandas, SKlearn, Matplotlib,XGboost Classifier, BaggingClassifier
+**Skills used:** Python, Pandas, SKlearn, Matplotlib, XGboost Classifier, BaggingClassifier

 **Project Objective:** Predict fraud by using the data gathered from features associated with clicks, such as IP address, operating system, device type, time of click, etc.

 **Quantifiable result:** Successful classification of people who did and did not download the app after watching an advertisement with an accuracy of 97%.

-- Used the XGboost Classifier algorithm to classify the Pepole who downloaded the app after watching the advertisement and identify the click fraud
+- Used the XGboost Classifier algorithm to classify the People who downloaded the app after watching the advertisement and identify the click fraud
 - Compared predictive performance by fitting a BaggingClassifier model to the data
 - Selected best model based on train and test performance